Aizoaceae: Distribution

 Most species (96%, 1782 species in 132 genera) in this family are endemic to arid or semiarid parts of Southern Africa in the Succulent Karoo.
 Much of the Aizoaceae's diversity is found in the Greater Cape Floristic Region, which is the most plant-diverse temperate region in the world.
 A few species are found in Australia and the Central Pacific area.

 Carpobrotus is found as an introduced species on the western coast of the United States, New Zealand, the Mediterranean coast of Europe and the southern coast of Brazil.

 Evolution

-The radiation of the Aizoaceae, specifically the subfamily Ruschioideae, was one of the most recent among the angiosperms, occurring 1.13–6.49 Mya.
+The radiation of the Aizoaceae, specifically the subfamily Ruschioideae, was one of the most recent among the angiosperms, occurring 1.13–6.49 million years ago.
 It is also one of the fastest radiations ever described in the angiosperms, with a diversification rate of about 4.4 species per million years.
 This diversification was roughly contemporaneous with major radiations in two other succulent lineages, Cactaceae and Agave.

 The family includes many species that use crassulacean acid metabolism as pathway for carbon fixation.
 Some species in the subfamily Sesuvioideae instead use carbon fixation, which might have evolved multiple times in the group.